Human Rights Act 1998: Planned replacement

 Judge Dean Spielmann, the President of ECtHR, warned in 2013 that the United Kingdom could not withdraw from the Convention on Human Rights without jeopardising its membership of the European Union.
 It has also been claimed that, since the Good Friday Agreement (which ended the sectarian terrorist violence of the Troubles) is founded on the convention, it would be breached by any withdrawal.

-In 2014, the Conservative Party planned to repeal the Act and replace it with a "British Bill of Rights".
+In 2014, the Conservative Party planned to repeal the act and replace it with a "British Bill of Rights".

 Following the 2015 election win for the Conservative Party, Michael Gove, the Secretary of State for Justice, was charged with implementing the reforms which were previously blocked by the Liberal Democrats in the coalition government.
 The Conservative Party manifesto said that the new bill will "break the formal link between British Courts and the European Court of Human Rights".
 As before 1998, claims relying on ECtHR jurisprudence which conflicted with the "British Bill of Rights" would have to go to a court in Strasbourg rather than being able to be heard in the UK.

-However, the Conservatives' manifesto from the next general election in 2017 pledged to retain the Human Rights Act "while the process of Brexit is underway".
+However, the Conservatives' manifesto from the general election in 2017 pledged to retain the Human Rights Act "while the process of Brexit is underway".

 This has since changed once again, as the rise of Suella Braverman in the Conservative Party saw the HRA campaigned against in its entirety.
 Her admission to Home Secretary led to the Nationality and Border's Bill which was conceded as a likely breach of the act – nevertheless, Sunak has sought for Strasbourg to change the act to comply with the law.
 The act has received royal assent and a legal challenge is soon to be expected.

 A potential replacement, the Bill of Rights Bill 2022, was drafted on 22 June 2022 but scrapped on 27 June 2023.